Mammogram Screening in Dallas, Texas

 How often should I have a mammogram?

-Current guidelines from the U.S. Department of Health and Human Services (HHS), the American Cancer Society (ACS), the American Medical Association (AMA), and the American College of Radiology (ACR) recommend a mammography screening every year for women, beginning at age 40.
+Current guidelines from the U.S. Department of Health and Human Services (HHS), American Medical Association (AMA), and the American College of Radiology (ACR) recommend a mammography screening every year for women, beginning at age 40.

 The National Cancer Institute (NCI) recommends that women who have had breast cancer and those who are at increased risk due to a genetic history of breast cancer should seek expert medical advice about frequency of screening and whether they should begin screening before age 40.

 Before scheduling a mammogram online, you should discuss problems with your breasts with your doctor.
 In addition, inform your doctor of hormone use, any prior surgeries, and your family or personal history of breast cancer.
 Generally, the best time to schedule your exam is one week following your period.
 Do not schedule your mammogram for the week before your period if your breasts are usually tender during this time.
 Always inform your mammography technologist if there is any possibility that you are pregnant.

 What should I expect during a mammogram?